How to Buy An Investment Property in New York City

 In other words, neighborhoods like the West Village or the Upper West Side are iconic and not going out of style any time soon.

-In short: these come with less risk.
+In short, these come with less risk.
 You know what you’re signing up for.

-Up and coming or fast-growing neighborhoods like Crown Heights or Inwood tend to provide higher cap rates and appreciation potential, whereas the celebrated classics provide downside/volatility protection.
+Up-and-coming or fast-growing neighborhoods like Crown Heights or Inwood tend to provide higher cap rates and appreciation potential, whereas the celebrated classics provide downside/volatility protection.

-Of course, all New Yorkers know the price difference is huge: in Inwood or South Brooklyn, one can get a 1, 2, or 3 bedroom for the price of a studio in lower Manhattan.
+Of course, all New Yorkers know the price difference is enormous: in Inwood or South Brooklyn, one can get a 1, 2, or 3 bedroom for the price of a studio in lower Manhattan.

 If you do not see enough apartments for sale in your price range or target neighborhood, consider expanding your search to include “off-market” listings.